Volumes (band): No Sleep and Mediaskare dispute (2013–2015)

 On September 12, 2013, the band released a pre-production version of the song, "Vahle", a tribute song to a close friend of the band that died in a car accident.
 A fully-mixed version of the song would later appear on the band's second outing.

 On May 28, 2014, the band announced that their second album, No Sleep, would release on July 15 via Mediaskare Records.
 The effort was recorded in late 2013, with Brandon Hall Paddock and the band's guitarist, Diego Farias at the helm.
 Along with the announcement the band also released the lyric video for their song, "The Mixture" which appeared on the album.
 In summer 2014, Volumes completed their first full US Vans Warped Tour in 2014.
-On June 26, the band were announced to be a part of Crown the Empire's "Welcome to the Resistance Tour" alongside Ice Nine Kills, Secrets and The Family Ruin.
+On June 26, the band were announced to be a part of Crown the Empire's "Welcome to the Resistance Tour" alongside Ice Nine Kills, Secrets and the Family Ruin.

 On July 13, the band released their next single, "Erased", from the album.
 Two days later, they released No Sleep which reached #1 on the iTunes Rock and Metal Charts featuring the fully mastered version of "Vahle".
 On October 13, Volumes were announced to be contributing to Fearless Records' Punk Goes Pop Vol. 6, with a cover of Drake's "Hold On, We're Going Home".

-On January 24, 2015, it was revealed that the band helped a man escape a serious car accident after a show in Lawrence, KS.
+On January 24, 2015, it was revealed that the band helped a man escape a serious car accident after a show in Lawrence, Kansas.
 On February 5, after nearly two years of silence it was announced that the Volumes and Structures collaborative project originally announced in 2013, named "Vol/tures" had finally begun working on new material releasing a 15-second snippet of what is to come.